tomoyoshki/HFT-strategies/docs/report.md

 - I would implement the RPC for Python model.
 I can start a Python sever locally, and inside the Strategy.cpp, I will directly pass the arguments (price, quantity, etc) to the local server hosting the Python model.

 5. **What advice do you offer to future students taking this course and working on their semester long project.
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**
+- Understand the basics: Before diving into the more advanced concepts, make sure you have a solid foundation in the basics of trading and the types of data your strategy will be dealing with, such as market microstructure, order types, and risk management.
+This will help you better understand the strategies you're building and how they fit into the broader context of the financial markets.
+- Seek help when needed.
+Don't be afraid to ask for help if you're having trouble with your project.
+This course enforces everyone to have the same channel of communication: Discord.
+Your project memebers, classmates, professors are all there to hlep.
+They and other online resources can all be valuable sources of support and guidance.
 - Begin your research early!
 Setting up the environment can be harder than you thought.

 ### Yihong, Jian